Quansight-Labs/ndindex/docs/slices.md

 specific numbered elements of a collection, not as pointer arithmetic.
 Every human being is taught from an early age to count from 1.
 If you show someone the list "a, b, c", they will tell you that "a" is the 1st, "b" is the 2nd, and "c" is the 3rd.
-Sentences in the above guide like "`a[3]` would pick the fourth element of `a`" sound very off, even for those of us used to 0-based indexing.
-0-based indexing requires a shift in thinking from the way that you have been taught to count from childhood to grade school.
+[Sentences](fourth-sentence) in the above guide like "`a[3]` would pick the fourth element of `a`" sound very off, even for those of us used to 0-based indexing.
+0-based indexing requires a shift in thinking from the way that you have been taught to count from early childhood.
 Counting is a very fundamental thing for any human, but especially so for a programmer.
-Forcing someone to learn a new way to do this is a huge cognitive burden, and so it shouldn't be done without a very good reason.
-In a language like C, one can argue there is a good reason, just as one can argue that it is beneficial to learn new base number systems (base-2 and base-16) when doing certain kinds of programming.
+Forcing someone to learn a new way to do such a foundational thing is a huge cognitive burden, and so it shouldn't be done without a very good reason.
+In a language like C, one can argue there is a good reason, just as one can argue that it is beneficial to learn new base number systems like base-2 and base-16 when doing certain kinds of programming.

 But for Python, what truly is the benefit of counting starting at 0?
-The main benefit is that the implementation is easier, because Python is itself written in C, which uses 0-based indexing, so one does not need to handle shifting in the translation.
+The main benefit is that the implementation is easier, because Python is itself written in C, which uses 0-based indexing, so Python does not need to handle shifting in the translation.
 But this has never been a valid argument for Python semantics.
 The whole point of Python is to provide higher level semantics than C, and leave those hard details of translating them to the interpreter and library code.
 In fact, Python's slices themselves are much more complicated